Bachelor of Fine Arts

 Discover how engagement with the liberal arts and sciences can impact your art—and your worldview.
 Our BFA program lets you combine intensive studio training with the immersive curriculum and resources of a major research university.
 Throughout your time here, you'll make the most of courses, faculty, networks, and facilities across our SMFA and Medford/Somerville campuses.

 Review boards are an important part of the curriculum at SMFA—they drive students to think critically about their art and the ideas behind it.
 At each board, you’ll present a semester’s worth of work to a group of faculty and undergraduate student peers.
 You’ll receive valuable feedback on the work itself, and its underlying concepts and questions.
 It’s an intense but highly rewarding process that helps you better articulate and refine your artistic vision and direction.

 Students in their final year are invited to apply to our Senior Thesis Program—an intensive, exciting year-long journey of research, writing, and art making.
 You’ll work closely with peers, visiting artists, and dedicated faculty who provide guidance and critical feedback as you develop a final public exhibition.
 It’s perfect preparation for a career in the arts—wherever that journey may take you.

-BFA students must complete a total of 76 semester hour units of studio coursework in order to graduate, as well as 42 semester hour units of liberal arts coursework.
+BFA students must complete a total of 76 credits of studio coursework in order to graduate, as well as 42 credits of liberal arts coursework.
 Within this requirement, you can choose courses that best help you realize your artistic vision and voice.
 Our academic model provides you with the flexibility to change and grow as a student, an artist, and an individual.